utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 ### Sending body data

-You will need to send body data with requests whenever you need to add or update structured data.
+You'll need to send body data with requests whenever you need to add or update structured data.
 For example, if you're sending a request to add a new customer to a database, you might include the customer details in JSON.
-Typically you will use body data with `PUT`, `POST`, and `PATCH` requests.
+Typically you'll use body data with `PUT`, `POST`, and `PATCH` requests.

 The __Body__ tab in Postman enables you to specify the data you need to send with a request.
 You can send various different types of body data to suit your API.

 > If you're sending body data, make sure you have the correct [headers](#configuring-request-headers) selected to indicate the content type your API may need to process the received data.
 >
 > * For form-data and urlencoded body types, Postman will automatically attach the correct `Content-Type` header.
-> * If you use raw mode for your body data, Postman will set a header based on the type you select (such as text or json).
+> * If you use raw mode for your body data, Postman will set a header based on the type you select (such as text or JSON).
 > * If you manually select a `Content-Type` header, that value will take precedence over what Postman sets.
 > * Postman doesn't set any header type for the binary body type.

-By default, Postman will select __None__—leave it selected if you don't need to send a body with your request.
+By default, Postman will select __None__.
+Leave it selected if you don't need to send a body with your request.

-Choose the data type you need for your request body—[form data](#form-data), [URL-encoded](#url-encoded), [raw](#raw-data), [binary](#binary-data), or [GraphQL](#graphql).
+Choose the data type you need for your request body: [form data](#form-data), [URL-encoded](#url-encoded), [raw](#raw-data), [binary](#binary-data), or [GraphQL](#graphql).

 #### Form data